seppog/PD-for-Designers/README.md

 *Task for first workshop session:*
 1. "Build" the Raspi-Sounds With Case etc.
 2. Burn SD cards / Install Etcher
-3. Test wireless connection and Pisound app
+3. Test wireless connection/SSH and Pisound app
 4. Start VNC and fiddle around with PiSound and the provided Software

 *Homework*